 For example, research in The Journal of Autism and Developmental Disorders by Marler reviewed that the blood of autism spectrum disorder (ASD) patients had higher levels of serotonin (5-HT) that is secreted by the gut.
-This was connected to the gastrointestinal symptoms such as stool retention or stomach pain seen in these patients.
-The report also showed the latency of varicella-zoster virus (VZV; the causative agent of chickenpox and shingles) in many neurons including the neurons of the ENS.
+This was connected to the gastrointestinal nerves symptoms such as stool retention or stomach pain seen in these patients.
+The report also showed the latency of varicella-zoster virus (VZV; the causative agent of chickenpox and shingles) in many neurons including the neurons of the Gastrointestinal Nerves.
 A mutation called Gly93Ala in superoxide dismutase (SOD1) in mice associated with Amyotrophic lateral sclerosis (a neurodegenerative disease) shows damaged Paneth cells of the gut!

 Things get even more interesting when Hsiao and team showed that the host gut microbiota is vital in the “leaky gut” seen in autism spectrum disorder (ASD).
 The 2013-published Cell article showed that the intestine was repaired when Bacteroides fragilis was administered to an ASD-mice model that also improved several symptoms of ASD in the mice.
 This opens up the possibility of addressing ASD by targeting the ENS.